Crow Camp

 Ages 9-11

-Each week, counselors share a selection of outdoor living and stewardship skills such as wilderness first aid, birds and bird songs, identifying poisonous plants, knot-tying, reading nature’s weather signs, reading trail maps, leave-no-trace principles, wilderness awareness, and group problem-solving strategies – including the Council of Crows’ decision-making process.
-Crow Camp also takes an adventure or two from their forest home by walking or using our school minibus to travel to local trails, beaches, and wilderness areas to practice new skills, play summertime games, and have space for reflection.
+Each week, counselors introduce a selection of outdoor living and stewardship skills such as: wilderness first aid, birds and bird songs, identifying plants, reading nature’s weather signs, reading trail maps, leave-no-trace principles, wilderness awareness, and group problem-solving strategies – including the Council of Crows’ decision-making process.

-Crow Camp days are balanced with structured time and unstructured time – responsibilities and freedom – and generally follow this routine:
+Crow Camp days generally follow this routine:

 Morning circle

-Small group outdoor skills and stewardship activities
+Small group outdoor skills

 Closing circle